Building Bridges

 What Students Learn

-How engineers evaluate design trade-offs based on location and constraints
+How engineers evaluate design trade-offs against real location constraints

 What's Included